ScottMacalister/Leipzig-Marathon/README.md

 There was no data available for 1999 and 2022 on the official website.

 The races in 2020 and 2021 were held as 'virtuelle Läufe' (virtual runs) due to COVID-19.

+One feature (📌 Red X markers show individual results overlaid on the trendline) was removed to ensure GDPR compliance.